Significant-Gravitas/AutoGPT/docs/challenges/information_retrieval/challenge_b.md

 ## Objective

 The objective of this challenge is to test the agent's ability to retrieve multiple pieces of related information in a consistent way.
+The agent should not use google to perform the task, because it should already know the answer.
+This why the task fails after 2 cycles (1 cycle to retrieve information, 1 cycle to write the file)